nikolaj808/listastic/README.md

 ## Todos

-1. Make a CreateFirebaseShoppinglistForm widget (remember only saving ids)
+1. Find a way to properly handle a stream for the SqfliteItemsView